 The Irony Of Residency

 I was visiting with an old fishing friend recently, on the eve of his departure from Yellowstone.
 He’d spent two fruitful weeks here but was wishing for a few more.
 He allowed as to how more time would enable him to fish casually, eliminating the day to day rush required to fish all the waters on his agenda.
 I replied that his sentiments were common, shared by most visiting anglers.
-But then I opined that despite the amount of time residency would provide, his feelings were unlikely to change.
+Then I opined that despite the amount of time residency would provide, his feelings were unlikely to change.
 This, I think, came as a surprise.

 But it’s true.
 All the serious resident anglers that I know feel short on time.
 Days and weeks and seasons pass far too quickly.
 No, strike that—years pass far too quickly.
 Even measuring in years, we can’t escape the feeling of not having enough time.
 There is simply too much fishing to be had here.